BitcoinInternetPaymentSystem/PrestaShop/README.md

 ==========================
 	1. Upload files to your PrestaShop installation.
 	2. Go to your PrestaShop administration.
 Modules -> Payment -> "BIPS" click [Install]
-	3. Go to your PrestaShop administration.
-Modules -> Payment -> "BIPS" click [Configure]
-	4. In module settings "API key" <- set your BIPS Invoice API key.
+	3. In module settings "API key" <- set your BIPS Invoice API key.